timlindeberg/tlang/README.md

 }
 ```

-More code examples can be found in the folder 'src/kool/std'.
+More code examples can be found in the folder 'stdlib'.